deviceplug/btleplug/README.md

 Oh and async might happen to because why not.

-btleplug is meant to be *host mode only*.
+btleplug is meant to be *host/central mode only*.
 If you are interested in peripheral BTLE (i.e. acting like a Bluetooth LE device instead of connecting to one), check out [bluster](https://github.com/dfrankland/bluster/tree/master/src).

 This library **DOES NOT SUPPORT BLUETOOTH 2/CLASSIC**.
 There are no